 How does a three-panel sliding door work?

 You can either have two sliding panels and one fixed, or all three panels can slide.
-You can choose where you would like the fixed pane which would then dictate where the lead door of opening is.
+You can choose where you would like the fixed pane to be, and then this would dictate where the lead door is.

 Can glass be replaced in patio doors?